-An Investor’s company needs to have had a gross annual income of at least MUR 15m for the 3 preceding years, or an aggregate turnover of MUR 45m for the 3 years immediately preceding the application to become a permanent resident.
+An Investor’s company needs to have had a gross annual income of at least MUR 15m for the 3 preceding years.
+Alternatively an aggregate turnover of MUR 45m for the 3 years immediately preceding the application allows permanent residence.
 The investor needs to have already had the occupation permit for the 3 years preceding the application date.

 An Investor who puts a minimum investment of USD 375,000 in an activity related to the agricultural-industry, audio-visual, cinema and communication, banking, construction, education, green products and production of green energy, financial services, fisheries and marine resources, Freeport, information technology, infrastructure, insurance, leisure, manufacturing, marina development, tourism, or warehousing can benefit from the permanent residency program.

-A Professional needs to have had an occupation permit and a basic monthly salary of at least MUR 150,000 for 3 consecutive years immediately preceding the application to benefit from the permanent residency program..
+A Professional needs to have had an occupation permit and a basic monthly salary of at least MUR 150,000.
+This must be for 3 consecutive years immediately preceding the application to benefit from the permanent residency program..

-A Self-employed permit holder needs to have had an occupation permit and an annual business income of at least MUR 3 million for the 3 consecutive years immediately preceding the application to become a permanent resident.
+A Self-employed permit holder needs to have had an occupation permit and an annual business income of at least MUR 3 million.
+This must be for the 3 consecutive years immediately preceding the application to become a permanent resident.

-A Retired permit holder needs to have had a residence permit and transferred at least USD 54,000 or its equivalent in freely convertible foreign currency during the period of 3 years preceding the application can become a permanent resident.
+A Retired permit holder needs to have had a residence permit and transferred at least USD 54,000 or its equivalent in freely convertible foreign currency.
+This must be during the period of 3 years preceding the application can become a permanent resident.

 An existing PRP holder who satisfies the PRP criteria can apply for the 20-year Permanent Residency Permit instead of their existing 10 year PRP.